memri/pod/README.md

 It's written in Rust and provides an HTTP interface for use by the clients.

+## WARNING: NOT SECURE WITH PUBLIC IP!!!

+The current version of Pod **DOES NOT** guarantee security yet, **DO NOT** use it for production or run it with a public IP.

+* When attached with a public IP, on start, Pod will give an error and abort;
+* Forcing a public IP requires environment variable `FORCE-SUPER-INSECURE=1` and will receive a warning.

 ## Run in docker
 To run Pod inside docker: